 The Biomet M2a-Magnum is a metal-on-metal hip implant that was initially marketed to younger patients who had a more active lifestyle that required a durable hip implant device.

 Although the manufacturer marketed the device as having a life expectancy of 15 years, many patients have reported experiencing premature device failure.
-Many patients who filed Biomet hip replacement lawsuits have reported suffering several complications such as:
+Many patients who filed Biomet hip replacement lawsuits in Cincinnati have reported suffering several complications such as: